kurrik/roomanna/blog.roomanna.com/src/site/posts/031-binpacking/body.md

 approach the problem by trying to fit as many rectangles onto a horizontal row (or shelf) as possible.

-Shelf next fit is the most direct implementation of this idea:
+Shelf Next Fit is the most direct implementation of this idea:

 1. For each rectangle in the rectangles list:
   1. If the rectangle does not fit in the current shelf: